Grant-Kellie/Cascade-Cryptography/README.md

 The Cryptography.php file contains AEAD_XCHACHA20_POLY1305_IETF Encryption and Decryption methods capiable of cryptographically securing and decrypting a range of data types.

-Additionally, the Cryptography class offers methods to hash and salt passwords using the Argon2ID alogorithm.
+Additionally, the Cryptography class offers methods to hash and salt passwords using the Argon2ID algorithm.

 ## Security Issues
 > **Warning**